 To show the equalities when $\dim(Y)=\dim(X)$ or $\dim(Z)=\dim(Y)$, it suffices, by Lemma \ref{lemma:first}(\ref{l:firstmax}), to prove the case when $X$ and $Y$ are irreducible.
 Under this assumption, if $\dim(X)=\dim(Y)$ or if $\dim(Z)=\dim(Y)$, then any rational multi-section $U$ for $Z\to Y$ is a rational multi-section for $Z\to X$ and vice versa.
 In particular,

 and taking the minimum over dense subsets of such, we see that $\RD(Z\to Y)\le \RD(Z\to X)$.
 The equality

 follows from what we have shown above. \end{proof}

 Special cases of the following are implicit in \cite{Seg1,Br1,Br}. \begin{proposition} Let $Y\to X$ be a dominant map of $K$-varieties.
-Let $S\to X$ be a Severi-Brauer variety over $K(X)$ and let $\overline{K(X)}$ be an algebraic closure of $K(X)$.
+Let $S\to X$ be a map such that the generic fiber is a Severi-Brauer variety over $K(X)$, and let $\overline{K(X)}$ be an algebraic closure of $K(X)$.
 Suppose that there exists an embedding over $X$

 such that the closure of the geometric generic fiber $Y|_{\overline{K(X)}}$ in $S|_{\overline{K(X)}}\cong\Pb^n_{\overline{K(X)}}$ has degree $d$.
 Then